AI Agents

 Automation Types#

-Meetric offers six types of automations, each designed for different use cases:
+Meetric offers four types of automations, each designed for different use cases:

 AI Fields